apostolisich/hotelio/README.md

 # Hotelio

-This is a demo practice project (many pieces are missing), created using Spring Boot, which consumes and offers simplistic hotel API functionality.
+This is a demo practice project (many pieces are missing), created using Spring and Spring Boot, which consumes and offers simplistic hotel API functionality.
 It includes an [Embedded Redis server](https://github.com/kstyrc/embedded-redis) for caching as well as an [Embedded H2 Database](https://www.h2database.com/html/main.html) for persistent storage.

 ## Features
 1. Getting a list of hotels for some specified criteria